alexharri/website/posts/canvas-to-ascii.md

 ### Supersampling

-To get rid of jaggies we can collect more samples for each cell.
+To get rid of jaggies, we can collect more samples for each cell.
 Consider this line:

 <AsciiScene width={600} minWidth={500} height={360} rowHeight={40} columnWidth={40} viewMode="canvas" showControls={false} increaseContrast>
   <Scene2D scene="slanted_line" />